Today’s post presents tips designed to make your back training more productive.

-The chest supported row is a decent exercise that allows you to train your lats and upper back without placing stress on the lower back.
-This could be quite useful when you want to preserve the strength and power of your lower back for big movements such as squats and deadlifts.
-The lower back recovers slowly due to the poor blood supply and that’s a good enough reason to take some precautions.
+The chest supported row is a decent exercise that trains the rear musculature of the upper body without stressing the lower back.
+This property makes the movement useful when you want to preserve your lower back for big movements like squats and deadlifts.
+The lower back recovers slowly due to its poor blood supply, and that’s a good enough reason to take some precautions.

-The main problem that people encounter when doing the chest supported row is breathing freely.
-The exercise requires the lifter to place his chest against a pad and when the weight gets really heavy the chest and the lungs end up being compressed.
-This makes it really hard to breath, especially when the resistance is challenging and you need the most oxygen.
-Unfortunately, there isn’t a quick fix and you may need to stop doing the exercise altogether.
+When the weight gets really heavy, however, the chest and the lungs are compressed.
+This makes breathing difficult, especially when the resistance is challenging, and you need more oxygen.
+Unfortunately, there isn’t a quick fix.
+This peculiarity is simply a side effect.
+You may have to cut the exercise from your program.
 Below are a few alternatives.

 Head Supported Rows

-Note: If you are a teenager or have sensitive skin susceptible to acne breakouts, place a clean towel on the bench.
+Note: Place a clean towel on the bench to avoid acne breakouts.
 You don’t want to infect your forehead and get pimples all over the place.
-If you have a big hoodie, you can put it on and pull it over your forehead.
-Another option would wearing a hat.
+If you have a big hoodie, you can pull it over your head to cover your forehead.
+Wearing a hat is another option.

-While machines are not the best choice, especially for working the shoulders and chest, there are some good options such as the hammer strength rowing machine when it comes to back training.
-While the seated hammer strength rowing machine also has a chest pad, you can do the exercise while seating in a more upright fashion compared to the classic versions.
-This reduces the stress on the chest and makes it easier for the ribcage to expand.
-To make breathing even easier you can perform the exercise with one arm at a time while placing the resting hand on the pad like it’s shown in the video above.
+The hammer strength machine allows you to do seated chest supported rows.
+This row variation reduces the stress on the chest and makes it easier for the ribcage to expand.
+To facilitate the breathing process even further, you could perform the exercise with one arm at a time while placing the resting hand on the pad as shown in the video above.

 My wrists hurt when I do pull-ups.
 What now?

-Provided that injury is not the problem you can try doing pull-ups with thumbless grip.
-When your grab the bar make sure that the thumb does not wrap against the fingers.
-Keep it on the side of the other four fingers.
-This will make it easier to properly align your wrist.
-Another thing you need to do is avoid close grip pull-ups.
-This version of the exercise can also place the wrist in poor alignment.
-You don’t want that.
+Wrist pain during pull-ups is often the result of poor joint alignment.
+A thumbless grip can fix this.
+When your grab the bar, make sure that the thumb does not wrap against the fingers.
+Instead, keep it on the side of the other four fingers.
+This will allow the wrist to align naturally with the elbow.
+In addition, avoid close grip pull-ups because they also put the wrist in a compromised position.

-Another way to minimize the sound is using rubber plates with the collars locked tight on both sides of the barbell.
-This will reduce the clashing between the barbell plates.
-Also, make sure than when you deadlift you do so in a location where there aren’t a lot of people and you are far from the management of the gym.
+Another way to minimize the sound is to use rubber plates with the collars locked tight on both sides of the barbell.
+This will reduce the clashing between the plates while softening the impact.

 I can’t feel my lats when I do pull-ups.
 What now?